leafac/yocto-cfa/README.md

 $ lualatex demand-driven-context-sensitive-higher-order-program-analysis.tex
 ```

-Run the tests for the accompanying tests with [Racket](https://racket-lang.org):
+Run the tests for the accompanying code with [Racket](https://racket-lang.org):

 ```console
 $ raco test .